Last updated 17 April 2020

 What personal data do we collect and process?

-Littlepay provides payment processing services to transport operators, enabling them to accept payment from individuals for travel on public transport using payment cards or pre-paid digital tickets ("Tickets").
+Littlepay provides secure payment processing services to transport operators, enabling them to accept payment from individuals for travel on public transport using payment cards or pre-paid digital tickets ("Tickets").

 We collect and process personal data primarily when individuals use our payment processing services.
-If you make a payment to one of the transport operators that use our services (a “Merchant”), or you purchase a Ticket online from a Merchant in order to pre-pay for your travel on public transport using our card-not-present ("CNP") solution, we will process certain information relating to that transaction, including specific details of the transaction and your payment card details (“Payment Data”).
+If you make a payment to one of the transport operators that use our services (a “Merchant”), or you purchase a Ticket online from a Merchant in order to pre-pay for your travel on public transport using our card-not-present ("CNP") solution, we will process certain information in order to complete that transaction, including specific details of the transaction and your payment card details (“Payment Data”).
 Payment Data may be collected by us directly, or may be collected by the Merchant and passed to us for processing.

 We also collect personal data from our Merchants, and from users of our website (for example, if you submit a query via our website) and individuals who contact us via other means.
 This information may include your name, address, contact details, job role and employer details and any other information that you choose to provide us.
 If you are a Merchant, we will process your login details for our online Merchant Portal (a PCI-compliant and responsive web portal for Merchants to view individual passenger transactions).

 What do we use this personal data for?